UMAprotocol/UMIPs/UMIPs/umip-157.md

 _This UMIP will explain later how global and token-specific configuration settings are used._

+## Across Agents

+- User: Also known as a Depositor or Bridger.
+The User deposits tokens on an "origin" SpokePool contract and expects to receive their deposited amount less fees from a "destination" SpokePool on the destination chain.
+- Relayer: Also known as a Lender.
+Credits the User their destination tokens less fees on the destination SpokePool, which is also known as a "relay" attempt.
+Receives a refund plus fees from the system after their loan is validated optimistically.
+- Liquidity Provider (LP): Lends capital to the HubPool on Ethereum.
+Their capital is used to backstop refunds to Relayers and assure users that there is enough capital in the system to fulfill their bridge request.
+Earns interest for lending capital passively.
+- Dataworker: Submits bundles of relay attempts that the system should refund.
+The bundles are validated optimistically over a challenge period.

+## Across Fees

+This section will first explain all of the fees charged to Across agents and then explain how the fees are collected.
+Across charges fees via the "UBA" fee model in order to incentivize agents to deposit or take refunds on SpokePools such that a target balance is maintained.
+For example, when a SpokePool has a target of 100 tokens, then it will reward users who deposit on it when it has 90 tokens and also reward relayers who take refunds from it when it has 110 tokens.

+The following list of fees are charged in Across:

+- System Fee: The sum of the LP fee and deposit balancing fee.
+This is included in the `realizedLpFeePct` for a deposit.
+  - LP Fee: The portion of the deposit that goes to LPs.
+  - Deposit Balancing Fee: The penalty or reward included in the System Fee to incentivize balancing the SpokePool on the origin chain.
+- Relayer Fee: The fee paid to the relayer to relay the deposit.
+The sum of the gas, capital and refund balancing fees.
+  - Relayer gas fee: The component of the Relayer Fee to account for expected gas expenditures on the destination chain.
+  - Relayer capital fee: The component of the Relayer Fee to account for the expected relayer cost of lending capital to the user on the destination chain.
+  - Refund balancing fee: The penalty or reward that is applied to the relayer’s refund to incentivize balancing the SpokePool on the refund chain.
+Because this is included in the relayer fee, which is set by the user at the time of deposit, the user should estimate this based on where they believe their relayer will take a deposit.

-## Computing UBA Fees
+## Computing Deposit and Refund Balancing Fees

-This section gives an overview for computing "UBA" (Universal Bridge Adapter) incentive fees, which are charged on all "Bridging Events".
+This section gives an overview for computing the fees charged to users and relayers to incentivize them to maintain a SpokePool's target balance.
+These are labeled as Balancing Fees in this UMIP.
+Balancing fees are charged to any agent who causes an Inflow or Outflow to a SpokePool via a "Bridging Event".

 ### Defining Bridging Events
-A Bridging Event could be a `Deposit`, `Fill` or `Refund` event, which are intuitively the only events that lead to inflows and outflows to and from a SpokePool.
+A Bridging Event is a `Deposit`, `Fill` or `Refund` event, which are intuitively the only events that lead to inflows and outflows to and from a SpokePool.
 Every deposit is counted as a bridging event, but not all fills and refunds are.
 A fill is counted if it is the first valid fill for a deposit on another chain, and its `repaymentChainId` is set to the `destinationChainId`, i.e. the fill will eventually be taking funds out of the SpokePool via a refund.
 If a fill's `repaymentChainId` is not set equal to the `destinationChainId`, then a corresponding refund event on the `repaymentChainId` should be emitted in order to signal when the refund from the SpokePool on the repayment chain should be counted as an outflow.
 See the section on [validating Refunds](#TODO) for  more details on matching refunds with fills.

 For each SpokePool on `chainId`, there will be an ordered series of Bridging Events (sorted in [ascending](#comparing-events-chronologically) chronological order).
-To compute the incentive fee for any event `e` within `E` (the ordered series of Bridging Events), we need to determine the "Running Balance" and the "Incentive Pool" at the time that `e` was emitted.
-We also will need to select which Incentive Curve to use to find the Incentive fee given the running balance and available incentive pool.
+To compute the balancing fee for any event `e` within `E` (the ordered series of Bridging Events), we need to determine the "Running Balance" and the "Incentive Pool" at the time that `e` was emitted.
+We also will need to select which Incentive Curve to use to find the balancing fee given the running balance and available incentive pool.

-In the following sections we'll use "Deposit" interchangeably with "Inflow", to represent running balance added to the SpokePool.
+In the following sections we'll use "Deposit" interchangeably with "Inflow", to represent balance added to the SpokePool.
 We'll also use "Outflow" interchangeably with "Fills" and "Refunds", which represent balance subtracted from the SpokePool.

 ### Incentive Curve

 The incentive curve is a mathematical function that will be deterministically defined by a set of [global configuration variables stored in the ConfigStore](#global-constants).

 There will be a different curve for each chain and token combination.
-Therefore the curve is a function `f_i_t(x)` where the input `x` is denominated as a "running balance", which represents the amount of balance held on a SpokePool on chain `i`. `f_i_t(x)` is unique for chain ID `i` and token `t`. `f_i_t(x)` should return a percentage, representing a "marginal incentive fee" for the input `x` running balance.
+Therefore the curve is a function `f_i_t(x)` where the input `x` is denominated as a "running balance", which represents the amount of balance held on a SpokePool on chain `i` at some point in time. `f_i_t(x)` is unique for chain ID `i` and token `t`. `f_i_t(x)` should return a percentage, representing a "marginal incentive fee" for the input `x` running balance.

 These curves can be piecewise functions and should be integratable.
 These curves will be used to figure out how to charge fees for an inflow or outflow event `e` which adds or subtracts, respectively, to a SpokePool's running balance.
-Typically, the incentive fee will be equal to the negative of the integral between `e.amount + x` for inflows (or `x - e.amount` for outflows) and `x`.
+Typically, the balancing fee will be equal to the negative of the integral between `e.amount + x` for inflows (or `x - e.amount` for outflows) and `x`.
 This is intuitively the integral between the opening marginal incentive fee and the closing incentive fee after the transferred amount is added to or subtracted from SpokePool's running balance:

-$\text{Incentive Fee} = \int_{\text{Running Balance}_i}^{\text{Running Balance}_i + \text{e.amount}} f_i(x) dx$
+$\text{Balancing Fee} = \int_{\text{Running Balance}_i}^{\text{Running Balance}_i + \text{e.amount}} f_{it}(x) dx$

-Depending on whether `e` is an inflow or outflow, the curve defined by `f(x)` will be modified.
-For example, inflows might use `f(x)` which would means that outflows would use `-f(x) = g(x)`.
-This intuively implies that incentive penalties levied on inflows are opposite in sign to incentive rewards given to outflows.
-This allows the UBA model to accumulate a pool of incentive penalties out of which the incentive rewards can be paid.
-In other words, we need to charge enough penalties to build an "incentive pot" to pay future rewards.
+When the Balancing Fee is positive, the fee is paid by the agent (i.e. User or Relayer) to the SpokePool.
+These fees contribute to a pot of penalties or an "incentive pool" out of which future negative Balancing Fees or "rewards" are paid out.

 This means that: